A teen whose teachers were sending him schoolwork in ICE detention just won his asylum case - Local News 8

 An immigration judge has granted asylum to a Connecticut high school student whose arrest sparked an outpouring of support from teachers and classmates.

+But 18-year-old Mario Aguilar remains behind bars, and it’s unclear when he’ll be back in school.

+“It was cruel and inhumane that he was detained in the first place, and it is even more so now that he has been granted asylum in this country,” attorney Dalia Fuleihan told reporters Tuesday.
+“There is no justification for his continued detention, and we must continue to fight to get him released.”

-After ICE detained 18-year-old Mario Aguilar, teachers sent him schoolwork so he wouldn’t fall behind and traveled to court hearings so he’d see a friendly face.
+After ICE arrested Aguilar in September, teachers sent him schoolwork so he wouldn’t fall behind and traveled to court hearings so he’d see a friendly face.

 Students saved his seat, made “Free Mario” signs in the school’s print shop and rallied for his release.